Diagnosis of Irritable Bowel Syndrome (IBS)

 During the past three months, have you experienced continuous or recurrent symptoms of:

-- Abdominal pain or discomfort which is:
+• Abdominal pain or discomfort, which is:

-- Relieved by defecation? and/or
+• Relieved by defecation? and/or

-- Associated with a change in frequency of stool? and/or
+• Associated with a change in frequency of stool? and/or

-- Associated with a change of consistency of stool?
+• Associated with a change of consistency of stool?

-- Two of the following at least 25 percent of occasions or days?
+• Two of the following at least 25 percent of occasions or days?

-- Altered stool frequency (more than 3 bowel movements/day or fewer than 3 bms/week)
+• Altered stool frequency (more than 3 bowel movements/day or fewer than 3 bms/week)

-- Altered stool form (lumpy/hard or loose/watery stools)
+• Altered stool form (lumpy/hard or loose/watery stools)

-- Altered stool passage (straining, urgency, or feeling of incomplete evacuation)
+• Altered stool passage (straining, urgency, or feeling of incomplete evacuation)

-- Passage of mucus
+• Passage of mucus

-- Bloating or feeling of abdominal distension
+• Bloating or feeling of abdominal distension

-Diagnosis usually is made after these symptoms have occurred for at least 3 months.
+Diagnosis is usually made after these symptoms have occurred for at least 3 months.

-The Rome Criteria for the diagnosis of IBS require that patients must have the following continuous or recurrent symptoms for at least 3 months:
+The Rome Criteria for the diagnosis of IBS require that patients have the following continuous or recurrent symptoms for at least 3 months:

 Abdominal pain or discomfort characterized by the following: